jecki/DHParser/documentation_src/manuals/05_testing.rst

 the grammar is written influences the shape of the syntax-tree that the parser yields.
-Therefore, it is quite common to rewrite a grammar or parts of it more than once during the course of developing a formal notatation.
-For example, in the first iteration one tries to find a grammar that matches the given or inteded notation.
+Therefore, it is quite common to rewrite a grammar or parts of it more than once during the course of developing a formal notation.
+For example, in the first iteration one tries to find a grammar that matches the given or intended notation.
 In the second iteration, the grammar is refined to yield a well-shaped syntax-tree to make further processing easier.
 Unit-tests help to safeguard this process against breaking earlier changes by later changes.